 July 31, 2025

-Additionally, the administration released FY 2025 NIH funding following a temporary pause.
-The pause occurred following the transmittal of a budget document to NIH from the White House Office of Management and Budget that included a footnote limiting what NIH could fund, including research grants, research and development contracts and training awards.
-This action follows a letter sent last week to OMB Director Russell Vought, led by Sen. Katie Britt (R-Ala.) along with 13 additional Republican senators, calling for the full implementation of FY 2025 NIH funding.
+The Trump administration released FY 2025 NIH funding following a temporary pause initiated when the White House issued a budget document to NIH that included a footnote limiting what the agency could fund, including research grants, research and development contracts and training awards.
+This action follows a letter sent last month to OMB Director Russell Vought, led by Sen. Katie Britt (R-Ala.) and 13 other Republican senators, that called for full implementation of FY 2025 NIH funding.

-ACR®, along with coalitions such as the Ad Hoc Group for Medical Research, continues to urge Congress to fund the NIH at the highest possible levels in FY 2026.
+ACR® continues its advocacy urging Congress to fund NIH at the highest possible levels in FY 2026.

 For more information, contact Katie Grady, ACR Government Affairs Director.